Coleridge Blade Public Notices 07-08-2015

 Dave Sudbeck, weed and zoning administrator reported he is working with residents on weed control now and stated he has sprayed some areas in the county.
 Sudbeck stated he has been working on some leafy spurge spots that have to be monitored.

 Road Supt., Carla Schmidt presented an underground easement for district one approval, which was signed by Commissioner Pinkelman.
-Contracts with A & R construction for two projects were also signed by chairman Pinkelman.
+Contracts with A & what is super active cialis R construction for two projects were also signed by chairman Pinkelman.
 Commissioner Wiese signed easements for the FEMA projects that are being done in the county at this time for district two.
 Carla then stated safety meeting was held yesterday and that a bomb training is scheduled for June 26 with the State Patrol for a session in the morning and afternoon.

 Motion was made by McGregor and seconded by Pinkelman to approve Special Designated Liquor License for Wiebelhaus Service for July 31 for an outside event.
 Motion carried with a 3 to 0 vote.
 Motion was made by Pinkelman and seconded by McGregor to approve Special Designated Liquor License for an event to be held July 26 by St. Boniface Church of Menominee.
 Motion carried with a 3 to 0 vote.